The Man from Elysian Fields

 The Man from Elysian Fields is a 2001 American drama film directed by George Hickenlooper, and starring Andy Garcia, Mick Jagger, Olivia Williams, Julianna Margulies, and James Coburn.

 Synopsis

-After one book that ended up in the remainder bins, novelist Byron Tiller's inability to pay the bills strains relations with his wife.
-Desperate for any kind of income, he meets Luther Fox, an Englishman who runs an exclusive escort service called Elysian Fields, and is offered a job.
+After one book ending in the remainder bins, novelist Byron Tiller's inability to pay the bills strains relations with his wife.
+Desperate for any income, he meets Luther Fox, an Englishman who runs an exclusive escort service called Elysian Fields and is offered a job.

-Hiding his new employment from his wife, Byron finds that one of his clients, Andrea, is married to a much older, ill Pulitzer Prize-winning author whom Tiller greatly admires.
-Complications develop as he develops a relationship with the author, essentially cowriting his latest book.
-Tiller faces new challenges as he tries to separate a professional obligation to the wife, his client, from a professional interest and responsibility to a fellow writer, her spouse.
+Hiding his new employment from his wife, Byron finds that one of his clients, Andrea, is married to a much older, ill Pulitzer Prize-winning author whom Tiller dramatically admires.
+Complications develop as he develops a relationship with the author, essentially co-writing his latest book.
+Tiller faces new challenges as he tries to separate a professional obligation to the wife and his client from a professional interest and responsibility to a fellow writer and her spouse.